Donations to the Foundation

 locations of GSHA.

 When you decide to donate to GSHS, you are actively contributing to the improvement of healthcare in the communities we serve.
 Your donation can be directed towards a specific department, program, or area of your choice.
-Alternatively, you have the option to support the Capital Campaigns (Build 2024 and the Otto Bremer Trust) of GSHS, which plays a significant role in advancing our healthcare facilities.
-Additionally, by donating to GSHS's Rugby Area Endowment Fund, your gift will continue to benefit both the medical center and the community, addressing their present and future needs for healthcare.
+Alternatively, you have the option to support the Capital Campaigns (Build 2024 and the Build EMS) continue to benefit both the medical center and the community, addressing their present and future needs for healthcare.

 Areas to Support